 1. The school is aware of the impact of language on children within the school.
-We work with the children to understand the impact of the words they use and deal seriously with derogatory name calling related to special educational needs or disability under our Anti-Bullying Policy.
+We work with the children to understand the impact of the words they use and deal seriously with derogatory name-calling related to SEN or disability under our Anti-Bullying policy.

-2. We aim to make optimum use of Social Time in Primary, and Talk Time in Secondary, for raising issues of language and other disability equality issues.
+2. We aim to make optimum use of Social Time in Primary and Talk Time in Secondary for raising issues of language and other disability equality issues.